 Babies are born keto adapted.
 Whether fasted for the first 24 hours of life or fed under normal nursery practices newborn infants have a degree of ketosis that is achieved by the adult only after 1-2 days of fasting.

 Dom has been working on ketone science for over ten years.

 In this short video Meryl Streep talks about a boy named Charlie whose epilepsy was cured by going on a ketogenic diet.
 Meryl Streep was also in a movie called "First Do No Harm" which is about a family that used a ketogenic diet to help a son that developed epilepsy.
-A link to this movie is given below.

 The world famous Johns Hopkins Hospital has been using the ketogenic diet to treat epilepsy for almost 100 years.